Professor of Art History

 Work in Progress:

 “Porcelain’s Materiality and the Interpretation of Ceramic Art.”
-Journal of the Walters Art Musuem, in submission.
+Journal of the Walters Art Museum, in submission.

 “Gender and Sexuality: The Desire of Decor.”
 In A Cultural History of Interiors in the Age of Enlightenment, ed.
 Stacey Sloboda.
 Bloomsbury Academic, forthcoming in 2021.